AdaCore/spark2014/lrm/source/introduction.rst

 -------------------------------

-To facilitate formal verification, |SPARK| enforces a number of global simplifications to Ada 2012.
-While these are covered in more detail in the remaining chapters of this document, the most notable simplifications are:
+To facilitate formal verification, |SPARK| enforces a number of global restrictions to Ada 2012.
+While these are covered in more detail in the remaining chapters of this document, the most notable restrictions are:

 - The use of access types and allocators is not permitted.